Cher, Foreigner, Dionne Warwick inducted into Rock & Roll Hall of Fame

 Hagar noted that Foreigner currently tours without any original members.
 “That's how good the songs are,” he said.
 “Who deserves this more than Foreigner?”
 Demi Lovato and Slash joined the touring Foreigner for “Feels Like the First Time” and Hagar then took lead for "Hot Blooded."
 Kelly Clarkson thrilled with a powerful “I Want to Know What Love Is” but the arena erupted when original singer Lou Gramm joined her.
 Gramm thanked guitarist Mick Jones, sidelined in New York by Parkinson’s disease.

-Saturday’s induction ceremony is being held at the Rocket Mortgage Fieldhouse in Cleveland, where the Hall has promised to return to every few years.
-It streams live on Disney+ and a special with performance highlights will air on ABC on Jan.
+Saturday's induction ceremony was held at the Rocket Mortgage Fieldhouse in Cleveland, where the Hall has promised to return to every few years.
+A TV special with performance highlights will air on ABC on Jan.
 1.

-The Hall says Dave Matthews Band, Blige and Frampton also will be performing live.
-When the names of the nominees were read before the telecast, it was Dave Matthews Band that got the biggest cheer in the auditorium.
+Roger Daltrey of The Who inducted Frampton.
+“It’s about bloody time!” he said.
+“Peter has had the most amazing career of all time.
+It’s probably easier to name the people he hasn’t worked with than the people he has,” Daltrey said.

-Warwick, Cher — who, in addition to her hits, was a pioneer in the use of Auto-Tune — and Blige, with eight multi-platinum albums and nine Grammy Awards, will help boost the number of women in the Hall, which critics say is too low.
+Frampton earned his way into the Hall in large part on the strength of his 1976 live double album “Frampton Comes Alive!,” buoyed by the hit songs “Show Me the Way” and ″Baby, I Love Your Way.”
+Daltrey noted Frampton has always played with a wide smile.

 Artists must have released their first commercial recording at least 25 years before they’re eligible for induction.
 Nominees were voted on by more than 1,000 artists, historians and music industry professionals.

-John Sykes, president of entertainment enterprises at iHeartMedia and the chairman of the Rock and Roll Hall of Fame Foundation, said Saturday that he and the Hall are trying to bring the inductions back to rock’s roots, not expand the category.
+John Sykes, president of entertainment enterprises at iHeartMedia and the chairman of the Rock & Roll Hall of Fame Foundation, said before the ceremony that he and the Hall are trying to bring the inductions back to rock's roots, not expand the category.

 “What I’m trying to do is bring over the aperture back up to where it was in the late '50s, where you had Brenda Lee and Hank Williams right next to Fats Domino, Elvis Presley, the Beatles.
 It was, at that time, this gumbo of artists.
 It kind of narrowed down over the years.
 All I can do is bring it back to its original roots.”